[Update 2018] This article has been substantially updated since it was published in 2013.

 Creating the Server Certificate

-First we create the server certificate:
+We create the server certificate:

 It's up to you to come up with an alternative for 'server'.
 This is the file name under which the key files and certificates are stored.

 All files that are generated can be found in the '/etc/openvpn/easy-rsa/keys' directory.
+This is just a flat folder with both the server and client keys.

 Creating the Client Certificate